FoundationScott/Scott-RPG/README.md

 24. Outlaw - Obtainable by committing a crime in story mode.
 25. Betrayed - Obtainable by being betrayed in story mode.
 26. Debug Hunter - Obtainable by finding a debug log.

-Scott RPG - Version: 1.4.7(Latest)
-1. Scott RPG API updated so players can mod the following: Shields, Bows, Knuckles, Armor, Food, Drinks, and Food Recipes
-2. Added bug report feature in settings
-3. Added background music, and credits for such music in settings